 Your physical therapy sessions will slowly progress to more strength training and taxing exercises, which can help strengthen the muscles of the lower back.
 These exercises are specifically designed to limit the possibility of future pain or a flare-up of spondylolisthesis symptoms.
 At the conclusion of your physical therapy, your physical therapist will design an at-home exercise regimen for you to do to continue improving your spinal health.
 You will also be taught how to manage your symptoms with exercises if your spondylolisthesis symptoms return or worsen.

 What should I expect after spondylolisthesis surgery?

 Most patients stay in the hospital for a few days following spondylolisthesis surgery.
 A back brace may be prescribed to wear while you recover.
 For patients with severe spondylolisthesis, bed rest may be needed for a period of time following spinal surgery.
 Following your release from the hospital, physical therapy will also be suggested to recover properly, but patients may have to wait up to 4 months before beginning physical therapy.
 Physical therapy may last for 6-8 weeks, but some patients may need up to 12 months to fully recover from spondylolisthesis surgery.

 How can I learn more about spondylolisthesis and a spondylolisthesis treatment?

-To learn more about spondylolisthesis, please request an appointment online or call Dr. Rozbruch’s orthopedic office in NYC at 212-744-9857.
+To learn more about spondylolisthesis and a spondylolisthesis treatment, please request an appointment online or contact Dr. Rozbruch’s orthopedic office at 917.975.0061.
 Prior to an office visit, please fill out Dr. Rozbruch’s patient forms to expedite your first visit.